-Over 2 weeks, from 22nd Feb to 5th March, we will be showcasing and celebrating the creativity, diversity, innovation, and imagination in games and interactive media.
-Over 30 game designers, artists, musicians, researchers and others involved in games will be getting together through a series of panel discussions, workshops, demos, live music performances, virtual play sessions and game jams – and we’d love you to join us too!
+Over 2 weeks, from 22nd Feb to 5th March, we showcased and celebrated the creativity, diversity, innovation, and imagination in games and interactive media through PlayAway, an online two-week festival.
+Over 30 game designers, artists, musicians, researchers and others involved in games got together through a series of panel discussions, workshops, demos, live music performances, virtual play sessions and game jams joined by close to 1000 attendees and participants.

-As well as a festival for people involved in games, we want to invite and involve people from other sectors and different artforms too.
-There will be a range of speakers and events looking at some of the cross-sections between gaming and education, music, health, wellbeing, theatre and other areas, and we would love to open up some discussion and space for new ideas and collaborations.
+As well as a festival for people involved in games, we wanted to invite and involve people from other sectors and different artforms too.
+A range of speakers and events looked at some of the cross-sections between gaming and education, music, health, wellbeing, theatre and other areas, and during the festival we filmed a series of Conversations opening up discussion and space for new ideas and collaborations.

-The festival is being run on a donations-based model – we want it to be free & accessible for anyone to attend, while paying our speakers and performers fairly.
+The festival was run on a donations-based model – to keep it free & accessible for anyone to attend, while paying our speakers and performers fairly.

 Jane McGonigal Keynote: Fireside Conversation & Q&A